floverfelt/floverfelt.github.io/_posts/2020-11-16-gist-secrets.md

 This is not really unique to Node.
 I tried searching for templating engines in Spring MVC and got pretty much the same responses.

-My guess is that in the microservice world where we send a bunch of JS to the end user to perform AJAX calls to an API, templating engines aren't as necessary and stuff like [React](https://reactjs.org/) become more important.
+My guess is that in the microservice world where we send a bunch of JS to the end user to perform AJAX calls to an API, templating engines aren't as necessary and stuff like [React](https://reactjs.org/) becomes more important.
 I could be wrong though as I don't work on a project that uses React or newer JS stacks.
-I would like to do a project which incorporates Angular/React/MongoDB,etc. at some point though.
+I would like to do a project which incorporates Angular/React/MongoDB, etc. at some point though.

 ## const, lets, vars